 This discipline includes the study of the chemical, biochemical and hormonal components of cells, blood, and other body fluids.
 Biochemical tests are most commonly applied to blood, plasma, and urine samples where levels of certain chemicals are measured and the findings compared to those describing a healthy person.

 These findings are useful in the fertility evaluation and control of in-vitro fertilization programs.
-Toxicology is a scientific branch of biochemistry which includes the analysis in body fluids of medications which toxins.
+Toxicology is a scientific branch of biochemistry that includes the analysis of body fluids of medications which toxins.
 Alcohol, barbiturates, and prescription medications are the ones most screened for.

 The discovery of biomarkers and the development of clinical biochemistry reasonable method of measurement.
 Hence its scale is constantly evolving.
 It turned into the 1940s, autonomous discipline.

 Methodological advances were still the main driving force in clinical practice biochemical.

 It emerged first as a research-focused area and later evolved of a discipline that is profoundly applicative.
 The article continues to ponder the position of contemporary Health Research Laboratories.

 The argument it makes is contemporary clinical biochemistry appears not to lead academically but to support science.
 On that history, relevance to the future of clinical research versus service provision.
 It addresses biochemistry as a discipline.

 Finally, the problems related to the convergence of clinical biochemistry with others.

 The scientific and academic laboratory areas are discussed and the